El-Sy/one-time-cron-example/README.md

 ### When not to use dynamic crons

 1. If vms have very very small memory space
-2. when one time task exceeds more than a threshold of 9000
+2. when one time tasks exceeds more than a threshold of 9000

 ### To Test